Elinor Florence, Author

 (Photo Credit: Keystone/Getty Images)

 This is the English bulldog mascot of a regiment from Quebec based in England.
-He looks quite at home on the seat of the motorcycle in this photo taken October 11, 1941.
+He looks quite at home on the motorcycle in this photo taken October 11, 1941.

 (Photo Credit: Payne/Fox Photos/Getty Images)